My top 5 international gems

 The ropes for entrance were replaced only “when the Lord let them break.”Wikipedia

-Our family visited this UNESCO World Heritage Site midway through a 30-day Mediterranean region vacation.
+Our family visited this UNESCO World Heritage Site midway during a 30-day Mediterranean region vacation.
 After spending 4 nights in bustling, ancient Athens, I became tired of the grit, motorcycles, cigarettes, etc. We headed out to this sublime northern interior area near Kalambaka.
-As far back as the 12th-century, ascetic monks inhabited the area, living in caverns, etc. The monasteries were built in the 14th century by Eastern Orthodox monks, who desiring to preserve their monastic orders from invading groups such as the Turks, built them atop tall rocks that were only accessible by way of ladders and ropes.
+As far back as the 12th-century, ascetic monks inhabited the area, living in caverns, etc. The monasteries were built in the 14th century by Eastern Orthodox monks, who desiring to preserve their monastic orders from invading groups such as the Turks, built their homes atop tall rocks that were only accessible by way of ladders and ropes.
 At one time there were as many as 24; today only 6 monasteries remain.

 The thing I really appreciated — it was a quiet area, not as highly touristed as other areas in Greece such as the islands, Athens, or Olympia.
 It’s a bit more remote for sure, but well worth the effort to get there!